Ruwani Kalupahana

 Before the 1950s, chicken meat was relatively expensive and considered a delicacy by Sri Lankan consumers.
 However, with the development of the poultry sector, the price of chicken products has decreased in comparison to other animal-origin food sources.

-As a result, the per capita availability of chicken has increased from 5kg in 2011 to 10kg in 2018, and the per capita availability of eggs reached 131 in 2018 compared to 81 in 2011.
-(Note that considerable quantities of chicken meat produced in Sri Lanka will be consumed by tourists or go for export and so official statistics refer to per capita availability rather than per capita consumption.)
+As a result, the per capita availability of chicken increased from 5kg in 2011 to 10kg in 2018, and the per capita availability of eggs reached 131 in 2018 compared to 81 in 2011.
+(Note that considerable quantities of chicken meat produced in Sri Lanka are consumed by tourists or go for export and so official statistics refer to per capita availability rather than per capita consumption.)

 Vertically integrated commercial companies play a significant role in the poultry industry.
 These set-ups own their grandparent stocks, parent stocks and commercial broiler operations, with processing plants and feed mills which enable them to have more financial and operational independence in the market.